recordedfuture/rfapi-python/README.rst

 also possible to explicitly pass a token in the constructor.
 Different licensing models apply to the Raw API and v2 API.

-API v2
+Examples for API v2
 ________

-Creating an APIv2 client
+Creating an ApiV2Client
 ^^^^^^^^^^^^^^^^^

 .. code:: python